solechang/ITP-404/12 - MVC pt2/readme.md

 __Note:__ I purposely left out the href value for you to figure out.

 When each link is clicked, it should send you to the results page that lists out all the tweets for that user.
-You can easily achieve this by linking each twitter user to the twitter results page used for the search form, but by dynamically creating the query string yourself.
+You can easily achieve this by linking each twitter user to the twitter results action used for the search form, and by dynamically creating the query string yourself which will contain the Twitter username.

-Upload this homework to a __SEPARATE__ repository on GitHub called ITP404:MVC
+Upload this assignment to a __SEPARATE__ repository on GitHub called ITP404:MVC.